scniro/gulp-clean-css/README.md

 #### callback

-Useful for returning details from the underlying `minify()` call.
-An example use case include logging `stats` of the minified file.
+Useful for returning details from the underlying [`minify()`](https://github.com/jakubpawlowicz/clean-css#using-api) call.
+An example use case could include logging `stats` of the minified file.

 ```javascript
 var gulp = require('gulp');